waid-lang/waid-ruby/README.md

 # WaidLang
-I'm too lazy to write a nice presentation so in the meantime here's a small sample of the language:
+I am too lazy to write a nice presentation so in the meantime here is a small sample of the language and its context free grammar.

+It is currently implemented with a custom lexer and a LL(1) parser (recursive descent), although I would like to write a LL(1) parsing table in the future.
 ```py
 add: func(x, y) =>
     <- x + y